Sagebox/Sagebox-rs/README.md

 > Sagebox was developed as a free, powerful and comprehensive GUI that is also very easy to use.<br>
 > It is free to use in personal and commercial Rust projects.<br>

-As Sagebox continues to grow, the developer community is invited to help shape its direction and contribute to making it even better.
+Your contributions drive continued development, bring new features and improvements, and help fast-track Linux support.
+(See Sagebox Roadmap)

 If Sagebox feels like something worth supporting, consider contributing to its continued development:

 - **[GitHub Sponsors](https://github.com/sponsors/Sagebox)** — One-time or recurring donations.
-- **[OpenCollective (Coming Soon)]** — For larger or institutional support with public transparency.
+- **[OpenCollective (Coming Soon)]**

 Your support helps add new features, documentation, and to continue to provide Sagebox free to the Rust community.